In English, adjectives are pretty easy to use. You put them before the noun they describe and you’re done.

 - The number (plural or singular) of the noun they describe

-Here is a rule you can follow in most cases:
+When it comes to most French adjectives, here is a rule you can follow in most cases:

 - You add a “e” to adjectives that describe a feminine noun, except if the adjective already ends with a silent “e”

-Un petit croissant (a small croissant)
+un petit croissant (a small croissant)

-Une petite surprise (a small surprise)
+une petite surprise (a little surprise)

-Des petits changements (small changes)
+des petits changements (small changes)

-How to place and modify the most common French adjectives?
+How to place and modify the most common French adjectives

-I’m convinced that the best way to learn grammar is to learn from realistic examples.
-So here is how to place and modify the most common French adjectives.
+Here is how to place and modify the most common French adjectives.

-That’s because many common French adjectives belong to the BANGS group I mentioned earlier.
+You may notice that in many of the examples that follow, adjectives are placed before the noun they describe.That’s because many common French adjectives belong to the BANGS group I mentioned earlier.
 As a reminder, BANGS adjectives (beauty, age, number, goodness, size) are adjectives that are placed before the noun they describe.

 How to use regular French adjectives

-In most cases French adjectives change the following way:
+Regular French adjectives change the following way: